-Figure 5: Distribution of the change in parties' payoffs Kernel density plots of the change in parties' expected payoffs (counterfactual payoff minus baseline payoff).
+Figure 5: Distribution of the change in parties' payoffs in the counterfactual

 7.3 Party organization and candidate eligibility regulations

 As we saw above, parties' response to a criminal ban was determined to a large extent by their aversion to running overly popular candidates (i.e., the fact that $b^s < 0$ ).
 This illustrates that in order to understand the impact of regulations affecting candidate eligibility, it is important to understand the tradeoffs that guide party nomination strategies.